Meet the Team - Small Animal Vets

 Flora Belshaw BVet Med MRCVS

-She graduated from the Royal Veterinary College in London in July.
-She first started seeing practice at Westmorland when she was 12 years old, and completed a number of clinical placements with us whilst at vet school, so she is already a familiar face around the practice.
+Flora started working for us in September 2017.
+She graduated from the Royal Veterinary College in London in July 2017.
+She first started seeing practice at Westmorland when she was 12 years old, and completed a number of clinical placements with us whilst at vet school, so she was already a familiar face around the practice.
 She has a keen interest in all aspects of small animal practice, though she particularly enjoys the surgical side of things.
 Outside of work, she enjoys horse riding and playing hockey.
-She is also looking forward to getting a dog of her own in the future.
+She also has a puppy Merry.